aaronjbecker/gss-explorations/ideology_fertility/ReadMe.md

 The Institute for Family Studies blog post references this X post that plots a correlation between state-level political affiliation and fertility rate, from 2018: https://x.com/fuxianyi/status/1325550119677173760?s=20

+## variables to look at
+* `childs`: Number of children
+* `finalter`: During the last few years, has your financial situation been getting better, worse, or has it stayed the same?
+* `parsol`: Compared to your parents when they were the age you are now, do you think your own standard of living now is much better, somewhat better, about the same, somewhat worse, or much worse than theirs was?
+* `conbus`: (I am going to name some institutions in this country.
+As far as the people running these institutions are concerned, would you say you have a great deal of confidence, only some confidence, or hardly any confidence at all in them?)
+Major companies
+* `conlegis`: (I am going to name some institutions in this country.
+As far as the people running these institutions are concerned, would you say you have a great deal of confidence, only some confidence, or hardly any confidence at all in them?)
+Congress
+* `conmedic`: (I am going to name some institutions in this country.
+As far as the people running these institutions are concerned, would you say you have a great deal of confidence, only some confidence, or hardly any confidence at all in them?)
+Medicine
+* `sexeduc`: Would you be for or against sex education in the public schools?
+* `spanking`: Do you strongly agree, agree, disagree, or strongly disagree that it is sometimes necessary to discipline a child with a good, hard spanking?
+* `fear`: Is there any area right around here--that is, within a mile--where you would be afraid to walk alone at night?
+* `relpersn`: To what extent do you consider yourself a religious person?
+Are you very religious, moderately religious, slightly religious, or not religious at all?
+* `sprtprsn`: To what extent do you consider yourself a spiritual person?
+Are you very spiritual, moderately spiritual, slightly spiritual, or not spiritual at all?
+* `notsmart`: (In your day-to-day life how often have any of the following things happened to you?)
+People act as if they think you are not smart.
+* `goodlife`: The way things are in America, people like me and my family have a good chance of improving our standard of living -- do you agree or disagree?
+* `meovrwrk`: Family life often suffers because men concentrate too much on their work.